 - Classroom Support: It’s important for teachers to become aware of the support available to their students and families.
 Since there is no one-size-fits-all approach, knowing the range of options will help connect students with the most appropriate support services to meet their needs.
 Two things that all classroom teachers can do from the start of the year is keep an open line of communication with families and get to know their students in order to learn what type of day they usually experience outside of school.

 - School Support: Schools often organize a variety of community outreach experiences.
-These may include community cafés, literacy projects, multicultural events, coffee and doughnuts with principals, watchdog programs, and more.
+These may include community cafés, literacy projects, coffee and doughnuts with principals, watchdog programs, and more.
 While parents need to be engaged to take advantage of these opportunities, schools also need to reach out and make sure that families are aware of the options available.

 - District Support: Districts may host roundtable discussions or establish committees that build partnership capacities between the district and local families.
 Committees may include advisory, career and technical education, curriculum, diversity/equity/inclusion, and more.
 All of these committees benefit from having local family voices represented.